 Rosacea is a skin condition that causes redness.
 It often starts with the cheeks and nose, but it can spread to other areas.
-The first sign many people notice is flushing of the nose and cheeks.
+The first sign many people notice is the flushing of the nose and cheeks.
 As it progresses, other symptoms often develop as well.

 The link between rosacea and alcohol abuse exists, but it’s more complex than most people realize.
-Before we get into the relationship between alcohol use and rosacea, we’ll take a closer look at rosacea itself.
+Before we get into the relationship between alcohol use and rosacea, let’s take a closer look at rosacea itself.

 Types of Rosacea

 - Erythematotelangiectatic rosacea: Redness, flushing of the skin, and visible or broken blood vessels

 - Papulopustular rosacea: Redness along with swelling, acne-like breakouts

 - Ocular rosacea: Red, irritated eyes, eyelid swelling, stye

 People with rosacea often develop symptoms of more than one type of this skin condition.
 It also progresses in stages.
 At first, blushing or flushing occurs frequently.
 In the second stage, the redness is persistent on the nose, cheeks, and forehead.
 The third stage is the appearance of blood vessels in the face and can be accompanied by acne-like bumps.
 The last stage includes bumps on the face and thickening of the skin.
 Thickening often occurs on the nose, which is known as Rhinophyma.

 Women commonly develop vascular rosacea.
 This causes swollen blood vessels under the skin, which causes swelling and warmth in the area.

 There are several risk factors for rosacea, and several suspected causes as well.
 Science continues to study the condition, but here’s what we know so far.